Barker-Quantitative-Trading/Club-Documentation/Club_Constitution.md

 Any student at the University of Idaho is eligible for membership within the club.
 Students can become official members of the club by either signing up through Engage, contributing to the server, or completing a quant project under the guidance of the club.
 Members will remain in good standing if they come to most general meetings and stay in communication with the club.

 *** Article V ***
 The club shall meet with the general members every Thursday from 5:00 pm - 6:00 pm in JEB 128.
 The executive members of the club shall meet on Tuesdays at 8:15 pm every week as well, on some online platform.
 Any member of the executive team may call a special or emergency meeting at any time by messaging the other members of the executive team.
 The club reaches quorum when over 50% of members are present.
-Quorum is required for votes regarding changes to club constitution, any allocation of club budget to projects or travel  expenses, and when electing new executive members.
+Quorum is required for votes regarding changes to club constitution any allocation of club budget to projects or travel expenses, and when electing new executive members.

 *** Article VI ***
 The rules contained in the current edition of Robert’s Rules of Order, Newly Revised, shall